kapunga/fallatol/site-docs/README.md

 A collection of [Kapunga's](https://github.com/kapunga) personal micro-libraries.
 Cross build where possible to all Scala platforms (**JVM**, **JS**, and **Native**) for Scala versions **2.12**, **2.13**, and **3**.

-Main documentation for these libraries is located [here](https://fallatol.kapunga.org).

 ## What are these Micro-Libraries?

 Fallatól is a collection of micro-libraries stemming from patterns I've found myself repeating over and over when I